 - Other shop tools

-- Something to record your measurements, or you may want to use a step-by-step form to register your measurements (Hydraulic Cylinder Questionnaire courtesy of Yates Industries).
+- Something to record your measurements, or a step-by-step form to register your measurements

-Several features will help us define the hydraulic cylinder we are replacing:
+Additionally, there are several features that will help define the hydraulic cylinder being replaced, such as:

 - Nameplate Check